-All work-related injuries require reporting, regardless of severity, as soon as reasonably possible; within 24 hours.
+All work-related injuries or illnesses require reporting, regardless of severity, as soon as reasonably possible; within 24 hours.
 Injury reporting assists in identifying potential hazards, abatement of hazards, and delivery of safety training.
-To report a work injury, please fill out the “Workplace Injury Report” below and email to email@example.com.
+To report a work injury or illness, please fill out the “Workplace Injury Report” below and email to email@example.com.

 - Safety and Risk Services: Trish Lijana, Workers' Compensation Program Manager (P) 541-346-2907

 - Safety and Risk Services: Haily Griffith, Occupational Health and Safety Manager (P) 541-346-2962

 - Safety and Risk Services: Michelle Gillette, Ergonomic & Safety Coordinator, (P) 541-346-8084